GB House / Built

 -

-Manufacturers: Fusteria Calpema, Fusteria Mefusper, Materia, Mármoles Rodon, Parquets Nadal, TM DIsseny
+Manufacturers: Louis Poulsen, Fusteria Calpema, Fusteria Mefusper, Materia, Mármoles Rodon, Parquets Nadal, TM DIsseny

 - Lead Architect:Jennifer Álvarez